-SWAN Australia’s Board consists of a Chair, Deputy Chair, Treasurer, three ordinary members, and CEO and Secretary, Heather Renton, who oversees national activities.
+SWAN Australia’s Board consists of a Chair, Deputy Chair, Treasurer, Secretary and an Ordinary Member, and CEO, Heather Renton, who oversees national activities.
 Our board members’ professional experience spans both the health and disability sectors (with a collective experience of over 65 years), leadership, finance and law.
 Our directors contribute their valuable expertise on a pro bono basis.
-You can contact any of our board members by emailing [email protected]
+You can contact any of our board members by emailing email@example.com.

-The Board meets four times a year and approves, monitors and reviews the organisation’s strategy, finance and budget, sub-contracting arrangements and risk management plan.
-You can view or download a copy of our Strategic Plan..
+The Board meets monthly and approves, monitors and reviews the organisation’s strategy, finance and budget, sub-contracting arrangements and risk management plan.
+You can view or download a copy of our Strategic Plan.

 SWAN gratefully acknowledges our dedicated volunteers for their important contributions.

-SWAN Australia is an incorporated association and Australian registered body.
-As a medium-sized charity, we undergo an annual review.
+SWAN Australia is an incorporated association and Australian registered body and is a small-sized charity.

 Heather is the Chief Executive Officer and founder of SWAN Australia.
 Heather draws on her lived experience managing her daughter’s undiagnosed condition for over nine years.
 She established SWAN Australia to ensure other families did not face their child’s undiagnosed or rare condition unsupported.
 Heather is a passionate health and disability advocate and is a member of various committees and advisory groups, including: